London's Christmas Lights 2024: Where, When And How To See Them This Year

 To see the Christmas lights without wearing out your shoe leather, simply hop on a TfL bus and watch the illuminations glide past the window.

-Bus is, of course, the cheaper option, and we've put together a guide to seeing the Oxford Street, Regent Street, and other major lights by bus, making full use of the hopper fare.
+We've put together a guide to seeing the Oxford Street, Regent Street, and other major lights by bus.
 TfL's Oxford Circus bus map is also helpful, and the key to success is to beg, borrow or steal yourself a seat at the front on the top deck to watch the angels and stars flying above you.

 Alternatively, companies including Golden Tours and Toot Bus offer bus tours to see the Christmas lights.
 Naturally, they're pricier than taking a TfL bus, but you are guaranteed a seat, and the route is carefully planned for maximum sparkle.